rbehrensdeluna/QBtoWEIS/README.md

         cd QBtoWEIS

-2. Create a virtual environment abd install the software
+2. Create a virtual environment and install the software:

         conda env create --name qbweis-env -f environment.yml conda activate qbweis-env   # (if this does not work, try source activate qbweis-env)